matloff/worthycsds/README.md

 determine which array elements caused the total to exceed its limit."

 Comments become indispensable when you return to some code after a few months, and zero recall of what you did.
+Write your comments as if you'll need to return later.

 ***Means, proportions and graphs in your daily life, especially Simpson's Paradox:***